sobychacko/rsocket-streaming-spike/README.md

 ### Application containers

 Both of these applications are available as docker images on Docker Hub.
-We will run the multibinder-rsocket app as a sidecar.
+We will run the multibinder-grpc app as a sidecar.

 #### Start the deployment of the pod which has function app with multi-binder as sidecar